treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 ## Spending your time: which talks should I go to? 🤔

-The talks at PyCon are typically **uploaded to YouTube within 24 hours after the talk ends**.
+The talks at PyCon are typically **uploaded to YouTube within weeks after the talk ends**.
-That means that you can spend your evening watching the talks you missed the day before or you can watch the talks when you go home.
+So you can always watch missed talks when you go home.
-I'm not suggesting you shouldn't watch talks at PyCon.
-I am suggesting that **you don't need to worry about attending every talk**.
+That means **you don't need to worry about attending every talk**.

 So how should I decide which talks to go to?
 I've chatted with folks who purposely go exclusively to talks on topics they're not normally interested in.